-A popular beverage all around the world, green tea is often promoted as part of a healthy diet.
-It has antioxidant qualities and may even help you lose weight.
+Green tea is a popular beverage all around the world and is often promoted as part of a healthy diet.
+It contains a wide range of antioxidant compounds and may even help you lose weight.
 However, not many people know that green tea is also one of the best herbs for treating kidney stones.
-It can decrease the amount of oxalate you excrete in your urine, which leads to a lower chance of developing kidney stones.
+It can decrease the concentration of oxalate in your urine, which lowers the chance of developing kidney stones.

 11. Dandelion Root Juice

 A powerful tonic that can do wonders for your kidney health, dandelion juice works by stimulating the production of urine and bile.
-This helps rid your body of toxic waste, while also increasing urine output and improving digestion.
+This helps rid your body of toxic waste, while also increasing urine output and improving digestion (by bile production).
 Dandelions are also rich in vitamins and minerals like iron, potassium, and zinc.

 You can consume fresh dandelion juice or buy dandelion tea.
 If you like the idea of dandelion juice, you may want to add ginger, orange peel, and apple for additional antioxidant effects and improved flavor.
 You should avoid this drink if you’re taking antacids, antibiotics, blood thinners, diuretics, and lithium (Lithane).

 Magnesium is one of the most important minerals for the human body, and magnesium deficiency has been linked to kidney stones.
-Other studies also found that magnesium health supplements can prevent kidney stone formation.
+Other studies also found that magnesium-containing supplements can prevent kidney stone formation.

-However, scientists still don’t quite understand why this happens.
+However, scientists still don’t quite understand the relying mechanism.
 One theory is that magnesium may affect oxalate absorption in our gut.
 The current daily recommended value of magnesium is 400 milligrams.
 Ideally, you’ll want to get your magnesium whenever you’re eating high-oxalate foods.
-Some foods that are rich in magnesium include tofu, avocados, and legumes.
+The list of foods that are rich in magnesium includes tofu, avocados, and legumes.

 13. Horsetail Juice